US and Chinese officials will resume trade talks in London on Monday, Trump says

 “The United States has been unilaterally provoking new economic and trade frictions, exacerbating the uncertainty and instability of bilateral economic and trade relations,” the Chinese Commerce Ministry said Sunday.

-In the meantime, Treasury Secretary Scott Bessent, America’s chief negotiator in the détente with China, said talks with China had stalled.
+In the meantime Bessent, America’s chief negotiator in the détente with China, said talks with Beijing had stalled.

-But Trump and and Chinese leader Xi Jinping held a long-awaited phone call Thursday, which appears to have lowered the temperature a bit.
+But Trump and Xi held a long-awaited phone call Thursday, which appears to have lowered the temperature a bit.
 The New York Times on Friday reported China has issued some licenses for rare earths, although the market is hardly back open.

 The talks in the UK are significant, and much is riding on their success – US economic growth remains steady but there are signs of cracking.
 And no one wants to return to April’s standoff, which threatened to plunge the global economy into a recession.

-Note: This article has been updated with additional information